 E2E Campaign Counting Guidelines

 The Evolution to Excellence (E2E) $225 million comprehensive fundraising campaign allows Clarkson to focus its fundraising priorities and recognize gifts from alumni, parents and friends over a defined period of time.
 Campaign totals include both outright and deferred gifts.
 Gifts received and pledges committed during the campaign period will count.
 The campaign gift counting policies are adapted from guidelines published by the Council for the Advancement and Support of Education (CASE).
 The quiet phase of the campaign began on July 1, 2003.
 The public phase of the campaign was launched on October 14, 2011.
-The campaign will end on December 31, 2014.

 Tax and Financial Information